Things to Consider before Buying That New Car.

 Good news for consumers for sure despite the avalanche of opinions on Brexit.
 So what does this mean for drivers in general?
 In reality, it’s hard to tell, as there are so many factors which will only become apparent sometime in 2017, when the impact of employment and incomes are fully realised for the average consumer.

 It’s very possible to purchase a nice car that makes a good impression without breaking the bank.
-If you feel that you need a luxury car, it’s advisable to look at our annual salary or income and then see what we can afford.
+If you feel that you need a luxury car, it’s advisable to look at your annual salary or income and then see what you can afford.
 Many thousands of people will be doing just that in the coming months.

 Some questions you could ask before you buying your new car: